top of page

 At Awaken Genius, we believe that nurturing a culture of Ubuntu is not just an idea but a way of life.

-because we are," to reduce challenging behaviour in children involves creating an environment that promotes empathy, understanding, and cooperation.
+Applying the Ubuntu culture, with its core principle of "I am because we are," to reduce challenging behaviour in children involves creating an environment that promotes empathy, understanding, and cooperation.
 By fostering a sense of interconnectedness and shared responsibility within the community, we will encourage positive behaviour and reduce challenging behaviour in vulnerable children by helping them viscerally feel calm and safe.

 Awaken Genius